williamfisher9/assignment2/README.md

 ![ScreenShot](https://william-fisher-github-screenshots.s3.amazonaws.com/assignment1_screenshots/assignment2/002.jpg)

-2. InternetGateway and VPCGatewayAttachment: attachs the internet gateway to the VPC.
+2. InternetGateway and VPCGatewayAttachment: creates an internet gateway and attachs it to the VPC.
 ```
     InternetGateway:
         Type: AWS::EC2::InternetGateway